skypjack/entt/docs/md/entity.md

 To be notified when components are destroyed, use the `on_destroy` member function instead.
-Finally, the `on_update` member function will return a sink to which to connect listeners to observe changes.
+Finally, the `on_update` member function will return a sink to which to connect listeners to observe changes.<br/>
+In the last case, given the way C++ works, it's also necessary to use specific member functions to allow the signal to be triggered.
+In particular, listeners attached to `on_update` will only be invoked following a call to `replace` or `patch`.

 The function type of a listener should be equivalent to the following: